hoothin/PagetualGuide/docs/rules/child-script.md

     }
 })();
 ```
->You can omit the url with single rule since the script itself already includes the filtering.
+>You can omit url for a single rule because the script already includes filtering.

-Example 2: Rules collection for sites
+Example 2: Rules collection for multiple sites
 --
 ```js
 // ==UserScript==